 It is crucial to note that not all sacred stones of this kind shared the same spiritual significance.
 The one at Machu Picchu held unparalleled status.
 Its location high in the Andes gave it a special distinction, as the Incas believed it brought them closer to the celestial beings they worshiped.

 A remarkable feature of Inca architecture, this artifact displays their belief in duality.
-Its shadow, or the absence of one, symbolizes the balance between light and darkness—a core principle in the spiritual fabric of the Inca.
+Its shadow, or lack of one, symbolizes the balance between light and darkness a core principle in Inca spirituality.

 The spiritual significance of this sacred object extends to the present day.
 Visitors can still feel the sacred atmosphere that surrounds it, a tangible reminder of the profound spirituality of the Inca civilization.